Conditional workflows

 Actions are skipped

-• Check input data for values out of the acceptable range, missing or extra values
+• To check input data for values out of the acceptable range, missing or extra values which may prevent later workflow actions from having their desired effect.

 Advanced topics